donohoe/content/posts/iphone-ios-setup-for-kids.md

 * Settings > General
     * Go to "About" and give your phone a meaningful name.
-      * This will appear in places like AirDrop, Hotspot, Find My Friends etc.
+      * Nothing too personal as this will appear in places like AirDrop, Hotspot, Find My Friends etc.

 * Settings > General > Background App Refresh
     * Turn "Books" _Off_